H-youcef/ishbilia-server/doc/README.md

 ***
 **NOTE:**
-All fields in the Json messages are in lowercase.
+All fields in the Json messages are:
+- in lowercase.
+- Strings (text).
 ***

 ##Messages sent by the _local server_: